 Rev. Mariah Marlin-Warfield began serving Church of Peace in 2013, and her faith is energized each day by the congregation’s commitment to the neighborhood.
 Pastor Mariah is especially passionate about ministry that builds a bridge between the church and those affected by the criminal justice system.
 After earning a Bachelor of Arts degree from Sarah Lawrence College in 2002, she attended Chicago Theological Seminary where she met and married her husband, Chris, and received a Master of Divinity degree in 2007.
 She and Chris live in Davenport with their dachshund, Hildegard.
 Pastor Mariah enjoys coffee, music, and list-making, in that order.

 Karen is a native of Milan, Illinois.
 She has a bachelor’s of arts degree in Elementary Education from Prescott College in Prescott, Arizona.
 Karen lived and taught fifth grade on the Navajo Nation Reservation in Chinle, Arizona from 1991 thru 1996; then returned home to the Quad Cities.
 She taught fifth grade at King Elementary School in Galesburg, Illinois for one year, then moved on to the Training and Development Department of MidAmerican Energy Company in Davenport, Iowa.
 She retired after 20 years at MidAmerican and is currently the Communications Coordinator at Church of Peace in Rock Island.
-Karen is engaged to Chuck Sergeant; she has four grown children, two in-law children, and four grandchildren and lives in Milan, Illinois.
+Karen is married to Chuck Sergeant; she has four grown children, five grandchildren and lives in Milan, Illinois.

 Mary a graduate of the University of Missouri’s Nursing program and has her Master’s Degree in Community Health Nursing from Northern Illinois University.
 When she retired after more than 30 years in the Visiting Nurse Association, she chose to become a volunteer Parish Nurse at the Church of Peace.
 It is a great honor for her to work with our church members as they seek wellness of body, mind and spirit.
 It is a challenge she finds fulfilling and rewarding.
 The congregation continues to amaze her with their willingness to serve and support each other, our neighbors, and others who come to us.